Promoting Fundamental British Values:

 - We value the diverse ethnic background of all pupils and families and undertake a variety of events and lessons to celebrate these.
 Our No-Outsiders is taught within our curriculum to all pupils at Belgrave.

 - Weekly themes / values are introduced in assembly each week and built upon in classes during the week.
 These include themes such as: compassion, democracy, tolerance, hope or a charity / themed week focus.
-In 2020 - 21 we raised £2600.33 for a range of charities.
+We raise money for a range of charities.
 See our Charities tab under 'About Us' for more information.